How to cook summer squash

 Keep unwashed summer squash on the counter for a couple of days, or wrap in a tea towel and place in the crisper.
 Use it as close to purchasing as possible, and wait to wash until right before using.

 Jaune et Verte

 Summer squash is a main squash category that encompasses all that have edible skin.
 This category includes zucchini, acorn squash, delicata squash, and spaghetti squash (which all have their own pages because I love them so much).
 But this page is dedicated to the quintessential summer squash: Crookneck, Patty pan, and Multipik.
 The squash range in size/shape, but are mostly yellow with hints of green.

 I use summer squash the same way I use zucchini.
 Summer squash is a fairly easy item to use: no peeling or de-seeding is needed.
 If you plan on using summer squash in a dish where extra liquid would be a problem, salt the summer squash first to draw out the moisture.
 I love using an abundance of summer squash in curries, grilled as a sized, tossed onto pizza, and soup.

 Much like zucchini, summer squash is best frozen in either cubes or shredded.
 Blanch for two minutes, ice bath, pat dry, and place in a freezer safe container.
-Occasionally, after blanching, I will give the squash a quick puree and freeze it that way.
-This creates the perfect creamy addition to soups in the fall.
+Occasionally after blanching, I’ll give the squash a quick puree and freeze it that way.
+This becomes my creamy addition to soups in the fall.